[amazon_auto_links id="280537"]

 3.1.
 Probiotics

-Taking probiotics can not only help preserve diarrhea but also benefit restoring healthy bacteria.
+Taking probiotics 2can not only help preserve diarrhea but also benefit restoring healthy bacteria.

 Before consuming probiotics with antibiotics, get advice from your doctor first.
-This is because there are doctors who advise you to take probiotic supplements four to five-hour difference after the antibiotic dose.
-To keep the health of your gut microbiome at bay, follow the prescriptions of your medic.
+This is because there are doctors who advise you to take probiotic supplements four to five hours difference after the antibiotic dose.
+To keep the health of your gut microbiome at bay, follow your medic’s prescriptions.

-Probiotic-rich foods are also healthy for your gut.
-Eating probiotic foods sauerkraut, kimchi, kefir and miso are all beneficial bacteria that deliver all sorts of useful aspects for your health.
-These probiotic foods are not only useful for your gut but also boost immunity and help your beneficial bacteria.
-You can also get probiotic-rich foods from fermented foods as well.
+Eating probiotic foods sauerkraut, kimchi, kefir, and miso are all beneficial bacteria that deliver all sorts of useful aspects for your health.
+These probiotic-rich foods are useful for gut health and immunity and help beneficial bacteria.
+Fermented foods also contain probiotic benefits.

 3.2.
 Fermented Foods

-Fermented foods contain useful probiotics foods supplemented for your healthy gut.
-They are also useful in removing side effects of certain antibiotics.
+Fermented foods contain useful probiotics that are useful in removing the side effects of certain antibiotics.

-Therefore, eating certain foods is not just useful to support gut health but also helps in removing the damage caused by antibiotic treatment.
+Therefore, eating certain foods is useful to support gut health and helps remove the damage caused by antibiotic treatment.

 3.3.
 High Fiber Foods

-Meals which are rich in fiber are useful for bacteria in the gut after a course of antibiotics.
+Meals that are rich in fibre are useful for bacteria in the gut after a course of antibiotics.
 Not only this, but high-fiber foods also reduce antibiotic resistance genes.

-After the antibiotic course, eating high-fiber meals is beneficial for antibiotic absorption.
-Fiber is good to digest in your system.
-It can be absorbed by gut bacteria which boosts your growth.
+After the antibiotic course, eating high-fibre meals is beneficial for antibiotic absorption3.
+Fiber is good for the digestive system.
+It can be absorbed by gut bacteria, which boosts your growth.

 Whole grains, fruits, and vegetables are helpful for the healthy bacteria in your gut.
-Eating fiber rich foods after setting the time with the course of antibiotics is nutritious for the bacteria in the gut microbiome.
+Eating fibre-rich foods after setting the time with the course of antibiotics is nutritious for the bacteria in the gut microbiome.

 3.4.
 BRAT Diet